 This process is independent of blood coagulation and occurs even in patients with hemophilia.

 This process is however insufficient to completely stop hemorrhage—you need adequate secondary hemostasis.

 The most common inherited disorder of primary hemostasis is von Willebrand disease and acquired is thrombocytopenia.

-Most common bleeding symptoms caused by defects ...
+Most common bleeding symptoms caused by defects in primary ...